sprowell/cdr/README.md

-# Constructive Dialog Rules
+# Constructive Dialogue Rules

 Version 1.0

 ## Summary

-The _constructive dialog rules_ mean that comments:
+The _constructive dialogue rules_ mean that comments:

 1. must be relevant to the original post or to the specific topic under discussion,
 2. must refrain from personal attacks, and